rohan-sawhney/zombie/demo/README.md

 # Zombie 2D Demo

-To run the demo scenes first build the Zombie library:
+To run the demo first build the Zombie library:

 ```bash
 mkdir build